 As of Jauary 2015, Eastern Oregon University has been accepted as an institution participant in the National Council for State Authorization Reciprocity Agreements (NC-SARA) initiative which has resulted in increased access to online learning at Eastern Oregon University.

-Eastern Oregon University is now accepting students for all programs from the following SARA states: Alaska, Washington, Oregon, Minnesota, Idaho, Nevada, Arizona, Montana, North Dakota, Colorado, South Dakota, Nebraska, Kansas, Missouri, Louisiana, Indiana, West Virginia, Virginia, and New Hampshire.
+Eastern Oregon University is now accepting students for all programs from the following SARA states: Alaska, Washington, Oregon, Minnesota, Idaho, Nevada, Arizona, Montana, North Dakota, Colorado, South Dakota, Nebraska, Kansas, Missouri, Louisiana, Indiana, West Virginia, Virginia, New Hampshire and Ohio.

 In the coming year, many more states will likely be accepted into the NC-SARA initiative.
 Updates are made as soon as states are accepted and can be verified by checking: http://www.nc-sara.org/ Find more information about the benefits of SARA here: http://www.nc-sara.org/what-are-student-benefits